NajibHos/EasyTeam/README.md

 ⚠️ License & Usage
   This project is built by Najib Hossain.
 Feel free to explore and learn  from it, but redistributing or using it under a different name without  proper credit is not allowed.

-  If you are a recruiter viewing this project, feel free to contact me at [najibhossn@gmail.com] or visit my portfolio: [https://portfolio-web-app-weld.vercel.app]
+  If you are a recruiter viewing this project, feel free to contact me at (email)[najibhossn@gmail.com] or visit my portfolio: [https://portfolio-web-app-weld.vercel.app]

 📩 Reporting Misuse
   If you find this project being misused without credit, please report it.

-🔗 Project by [Najib Hossain] | 🌐 [https://portfolio-web-app-weld.vercel.app]
+🔗 Project by Najib Hossain | 🌐 [https://portfolio-web-app-weld.vercel.app]